Filtering the Heegaard Floer contact invariant: Introduction

 Note also that an affirmative answer to Question \ref{Q1} along with the non-decreasing behavior of spectral order under Legendrian surgery, would provide an alternative and more conceptual proof of the following theorem, which has recently been proved by the last author in \cite{Wand2}: \begin{theorem} Let $\xi$ be a tight contact structure on $M$, and $K\subset M$ be a null-homologuous Legendrian knot.
-Then, contact $(-1)$-surgery on $K$ produces a 3-manifold with a tight contact structure. \end{theorem} To be more explicit, if $(M,\xi)$ is a closed contact 3-manifold where $\xi$ is a tight contact structure, and $(M',\xi')$ is obtained from $(M,\xi)$ via Legendrian surgery, then the fact that $\ord(M,\xi)>0$ would imply that $\ord(M',\xi')>0$ by Theorem \ref{thm:cobord}, which in turn would imply that $\xi'$ is tight by Theorem \ref{thm:main}.
+Then, contact $(-1)$-surgery on $K$ produces a 3-manifold with a tight contact structure. \end{theorem} To be more explicit, if $(M,\xi)$ is a closed contact 3-manifold where $\xi$ is a tight contact structure, and $(M',\xi')$ is obtained from $(M,\xi)$ via Legendrian surgery, then the fact that $\ord(M,\xi)>0$ would imply that $\ord(M',\xi')>0$ by the second bullet point of Theorem \ref{thm:main}, which in turn would imply that $\xi'$ is tight by Theorem \ref{thm:main}.

 Another question of interest is related to generalizing our invariant to compact contact 3-manifolds with convex boundary.
 In this regard, our construction of a filtered chain complex out of the Heegaard Floer chain complex readily generalizes to the case of partial open book decompositions introduced in \cite{HKM4}.
 This allows us to extend the definition of spectral order (Definition \ref{def:algtor}) to compact contact 3-manifolds with convex boundary.
 This was independently observed by Juh\'asz and Kang who used it to find an upper bound on the spectral order for a closed contact 3-manifold that contains a Giroux torsion domain \cite{JuhaszKang}.
 Among other things, we would like to compare $\ord$ to Wendl's \emph{planar torsion} \cite{Wendl}.
 As is stated in \cite[Theorem 6]{LatschevWendl}, planar torsion provides an upper bound to Latschev and Wendl's algebraic torsion.
 Moreover, planar torsion detects overtwistedness.
 One could expect a similar relationship between spectral order and Wendl's planar torsion.
+These are the content of another work in progress by the authors \cite{KMVHMW3}.

 \begin{ques} Suppose that the closed contact $3$-manifold $(M,\xi)$ has planar $k$-torsion.
 Does it imply $\ord(M,\xi)\leq k$? \end{ques}